Computer Network / LAN Analyst Salary

 Common Career Paths for Computer Network / LAN Analyst

 Computer Network Analysts who move on to become Senior Network Engineers may enjoy significant pay raises, as Senior Network Engineers get paid an average of $90K per year.
-An IT Network Engineer role is the most common promotion for Computer Network Analysts moving up the ladder, and pay for the position tends to be around the $61K mark.
-Another typical, albeit less common, transition for Computer Network Analysts is a Network System Administrator position, where earnings are usually $52K.
+Becoming an IT Network Engineer is, more often than not, the most common role that Computer Network Analysts move into when they're ready for the next step in their career.
+The average salary for the position is $61K.
+Another frequent advance is for Computer Network Analysts to assume a Network System Administrator role; in this role, workers often earn $52K.

 Popular Skills for Computer Network / LAN Analyst

-Computer Network Analysts report using a pretty varied skill set on the job.
-Most notably, skills in Network Management / Administration, Cisco Networking, Windows NT / 2000 / XP Networking, and Microsoft Office are correlated to pay that is above average, with boosts between 4 percent and 9 percent.
-Most people experienced in Microsoft Office also know Network Management / Administration.
+Survey results suggest that Computer Network Analysts put a wide range of professional skills to use.
+Most notably, skills in Network Management / Administration, Cisco Networking, Windows NT / 2000 / XP Networking, and Microsoft Office are correlated to pay that is above average.
+It is often found that people who know Microsoft Office are also skilled in Network Management / Administration.

 Related Job Salaries